John Andreoli: San Diego Padres

 On February 16, 2021, Andreoli signed a minor league contract with the San Diego Padres organization.
 On May 11, 2021, Andreoli was selected to the active roster.
 On May 19, Andreoli was removed from the 40-man roster and returned to the Triple-A El Paso Chihuahuas.
 Andreoli notched a double in 7 plate appearances in 7 games with Padres.

 Philadelphia Phillies

 On March 8, 2022, Andreoli signed a minor league deal with the Philadelphia Phillies.
+He played in 36 games for the Triple-A Lehigh Valley IronPigs, hitting .154/.336/.260 with 2 home runs, 11 RBI, and 6 stolen bases.

 Minnesota Twins (second stint)

 On May 30, 2022, Andreoli was traded to the Minnesota Twins.
-He elected free agency on November 10, 2022.
+Playing in 74 games for the Triple-A St. Paul Saints, Andreoli batted .197/.338/.408 with 13 home runs, 32 RBI, and 13 stolen bases.
+He elected free agency following the season on November 10.

+Andreoli retired from professional baseball following the 2022 season and joined the Sullivan Insurance Group.

 International baseball

 Andreoli played for the Italian national baseball team in the 2017 World Baseball Classic.
 He hit three home runs for Italy, but his team was eliminated in Pool D. He also played for Team Italy at the 2019 European Baseball Championship and in the Africa/Europe 2020 Olympic Qualification tournament.